britnaybeaudry/Professional_DEVELOPment_Week/README.md

-# Professional DEVELOPment Week: Markdown Resume Tips & Tricks!
+# Professional DEVELOPment Week: How to Showcase Your Skills Online
-## Learn how to write your resume in Markdown and host it on GitHub.
-Create a clean, readable, editable resume that is easy to share with recruiters!

-### Getting Started
+### What happens when you Google your name?
+Want to impress recruiters, hiring committees, and more with examples of your work?
+The following document covers a few ways we can showcase our skills online (and learn some coding basics along the way!)

+# What We'll Explore:
+* How to create a resume in Markdown
+* Making the most of your GitHub Profile
+* How to host your own website on GitHub Pages

+## Create a Resume in Markdown
 * What is Markdown?
 * How can I make my resume in Markdown?
-* How can I host my resume (or more) on a GitHub site?
+* What can I do with a Markdown-style resume?

 ### What is Markdown?
 * Markdown is a language that you can use to format text on the web.
 It's more complicated than a plain .txt document, but less complicated than HTML.